 Which of these titles do you think would get the most clicks?

 If you answered the first one, you’re probably right.
 Directing the title at the reader with “you” and “your” is a good idea as not only does this establish a personal relationship with the reader, but at the end of the day we all like to be the centre of attention!
 Using a personal question in the title will make things even more personal and encourage readers to actually consider what you’re writing about.
 Research from BI Norwegian Business School shows that including a personal question in the title actually increases the click rate by as much as 170 per cent!

 Ask yourself the question: What is my text about?
 Find the word that best describes the main point you want to communicate and put that in the title.
 Conduct a keyword analysis in Google Trends to find out what search phrases your target audience is using.
 If you include keywords in your title, you’ll achieve better visibility in Google search results.

 You can also use descriptive words (adjectives and adverbs) to make your title more exciting and searchable, but don’t make it too long; a title should contain a max of 70 characters or approx. four to eight words.

 There’s no point having a fantastic title if it promises something your text can’t deliver.
-For instance, “How to get your boat driver’s licence online” is a misleading title as obtaining a boat driver’s licence requires you to demonstrate that you can actually drive a boat.
+For instance, “How to get your driving licence online” is a misleading title as obtaining a driving licence requires you to demonstrate that you can actually drive a car.
 Your reader may feel tricked and, in the worst case, translate their bad experience of your website into a bad impression of you or your company.
 Be honest and give the reader value for their click.